VictoriaKinkajou/Hangman-Project/README.md

 Uses Python3, importing random for word selection.

 ### Milestone_2

 In this milestone, I have defined the functions ask_for_input and check_guess. ask_for_input asks the user to guess a letter and checks that the input is valid. check_guess converts the input to lowercase, then checks to see if the letter is in the secret word.

+### Milestone_3

+I have added code to print underscores representing the unguessed characters of the mystery word.
+These are replaced with correctly guessed letters.
+If the player guesses a letter that is not in the mystery word, the player loses one life.